briansimiyuj/doctor-appointment-app/README.md

     a.
 Create buttons to pay for the appointment and cancel it
     b.
 Create Appointment photo component and mount it on the card component
     c.
 Create Doctor information component and mount it on the card component

+### Dark Mode

+Dark mode will be a toggleable feature that will change the color scheme of the app to dark mode.
+It will have a button to toggle the dark mode on and off.

+  1. Apply dark mode color scheme to styles.css